openstack-archive/ansible-role-collect-logs/docs/static/env-setup-virt.rst

 distribution (CentOS 7, RHEL 7, Fedora 22 - only CentOS 7 is currently tested),
 but we hope to add support for non-Red Hat distributions too.

-|project| Quickstart currently supports the following operating systems:
+Quickstart currently supports the following operating systems:

 * CentOS 7 x86_64